Skip To Content

 Harvard University, USA

-Recognized for his paper "An ab initio framework for understanding and controlling quantum fluctuations in complex light-matter systems" at CLEO 2024.
+For their paper "An ab initio framework for understanding and controlling quantum fluctuations in complex light-matter systems"

 Chen Shang